kununu/elasticsearch/doc/REPOSITORY.md

 - `index_read` (string): the name of the Elasticsearch index the `Repository` should connect to for any read operation ( search, count, aggregate)
-- `index_write` (string): the name of the Elasticsearch index the `Repository` should connect to for any write operation (save, bulk save, delete)
+- `index_write` (string): the name of the Elasticsearch index the `Repository` should connect to for any write operation (save, bulk save, upsert, delete)
 - `type` (string): the name of the Elasticsearch type the `Repository` should connect to

 Optional fields are